ig3/srf/README.md

  * seen - srf: milliseconds since epoch when card was last seen
  * new_order - srf: integer for sorting new cards

-type can be 0=new, 1=lrn, 2=rev, 3=relrn.
-It has something to do with
-filtered decks, at least.

-queue can be 0=new, 1=(re)lrn, 2=rev, 3=day (re)lrn, 4=preview,
--1=suspended, -2=sibling buried, -3=manually buried.

-There appears to be some degree of redundancy between type and queue, but the details are obscure.
-It is not clear why both are required or in which cases / contexts each is used.

 The type seems to relate to how scheduling is done, at least in the version 2 scheduler.
 For example, there are distinct 'schedules' for learning and re-learning.
 These schedules are selected based on type, rather than queue.